 6. Don’t be Afraid to Experiment with Lifestyle Product Shots

 Just because you’re photographing something inanimate doesn’t mean you shouldn’t play around with your photography.
-If anything, this is the moment to play around because your subject won’t talk back to you!
+If anything, this is the moment to play around with styling because your subject won’t talk back to you!
 You never know what might look cool.

 For example, in the image below, I used a stove cover as a reflective surface instead of a mirror because I liked the grey hue.